SoftwareAG/c8y-docs/src/render/guides/users-guide/optional-services/sigfox.html.md

 **Info:** Without the following profiles, the required Sigfox API access can not be set up.

-Step 1 is only relevant, if you do not have an associated user yet.
-If you do, skip to Step 2.

 #### Step 1

+If you already have an associated user make sure it has the profiles mentioned below and proceed to step 2.

+The group name is not constrained.
+"Cumulocity" is used as a sample group name throughout the remaining steps.

 First enter into your Sigfox Cloud account and create a new user.
-Add the user to the “Cumulocity” group and select the “Customer [R]” and “Device Manager [W]” profiles.
+Add the user to the group and select the “Customer [R]” and “Device Manager [W]” profiles.

 ![New user](/guides/images/users-guide/sigfox/newuser.png)